AkuCyberSec/crawling-report/README.md

 **Exported files will contain only visible rows.**

 # TODO
+- [ ] Implement a search bar in the report
+- [ ] Implement a function to allow users choosing domain name to show and to hide
+- [ ] Allow a user to choose if rows without values are shown or hidden by default (via config file)

 # Task completed
 - [x] Add the possibility to display all the values extracted by the extractors.